 Self Defense Class

 Few things build a sense of community better than being in a class together learning and practicing a new skill.
 Self Defense Classes will give your team a sense of empowerment as they gain abilities that will heighten their sense of strength and security.
-In a self defense class, Team members will work on building trust, improving communication, and cultivating collaboration as they learn their new skills.
-One particular company that offers self defense classes for corporate team building activities is Charleston Krav Maga.
-Available for group seminars, 6 week sessions, and corporate wellness programs, these self defense classes teach Krav Maga, a branch of self defense that was developed by the Israeli Army for their soldiers.
-This type of self defense is efficient and is based on real-world situations that people might find themselves in.
+In a self-defense class, Team members will work on building trust, improving communication, and cultivating collaboration as they learn their new skills.
+One particular company that offers self-defense classes for corporate team building activities is Charleston Krav Maga.
+Available for group seminars, 6-week sessions, and corporate wellness programs, these self-defense classes teach Krav Maga, a branch of self-defense that was developed by the Israeli Army for their soldiers.
+This type of self-defense is efficient and is based on real-world situations that people might find themselves in.
 By offering this team building activity, you will give your team members a continued shared experience with chances for communication and trust building that will also add value to their lives outside of work.

 Corporate Language Training

-As is the case with doing team building through self defense classes, corporate language training as a team building activity will take place over a longer period of time.
+As is the case with doing team building through self-defense classes, corporate language training as a team building activity will take place over a longer period of time.
 Corporate language training builds up trust, collaboration, communication, and problem-solving.
 It takes a whole new level of trust to attempt pronouncing foreign words for the first time with your colleagues.
 The potential for comradery and bonding through starting at level zero in a language is unique to this type of team building.
 Problem-solving comes into play due to team members being limited in their vocabulary.
 They will have to work out a way to communicate their ideas by talking around what they want to say until they express their idea.
 For example, a team member may not know how to say “blueberry”, but they can say “the blue fruit.”
 They will problem-solve to work around the missing word and still get their message across.
 Learning a new language has endless potential for improving communication.
 When learning a language, team members will realize that words and the way things are phrased have the potential to make or break communication.
 Collaborating while conversing and working out meaning and language structures will build your team’s cohesion.
-Not only will your team be working on all the team building skills, they will also be gaining a life skill that can help them advance in their career and add value to your company as well.
+Not only will your team be working on all the team building skills, but they will also be gaining a life skill that can help them advance in their career and add value to your company as well.